kboubakri/particle_filter/README.md

 This model will be injected with noises related to the actuators in order to simulate the real behavior of the robot.
 At this point, some particules might have strayed further from the robot, it is therefore necessary to recompute the weight of each particules in order to rank them according to their consistency.
 Once it is done, some particules might be so far away from the robot that they might become non-significant regarding the modelling.
-This is when the resampling take place in order to duplicate the most important particules and the get ride of the further ones.
+This is when the resampling take place in order to duplicate the most important particules and to get ride of those that became irrelevant.

-Thanks to those steps, it is possible to get a cloud of particles around the position of the robot after sometime and therefore to estimate the position of the robot.
+Thanks to those steps, it is possible to get a cloud of particles around the position of the robot after some time and therefore to estimate the position of the robot.

 ## Render